Victoria is an avid reader whose opinions are based on how each novel ranks within its genre.

-It's the age of heroes, and Patroclus is nothing special—a young awkward prince who's father has been ashamed of him since the day he was born.
+It's the age of heroes, and Patroclus is nothing special—an awkward young prince whose father has been ashamed of him since the day he was born.
 After an unfortunate incident with another prince, Patroclus is exiled to King Peleus's kingdom, known for receiving orphaned boys and his perfect demigod son Achilles.

-2. Character's Perspective: Just like Sherlock Holmes is written in the perspective of Watson, The Song of Achilles is written in the perspective of Patroclus.
-At first I wasn't sure I would like it, for I was hoping for the epic tale of the famous Greek but as the story progresses the reader really begins to fall for Patroclus's simplicity.
-How he watches and understands Achilles on a level no one else would get to and sees him change from a boy to a warrior, always at his side even if he himself was not at all like him.
+Just like Sherlock Holmes is written from the perspective of Watson, The Song of Achilles is written from the perspective of Patroclus.
+At first, I wasn't sure I would like it, for I was hoping for the epic tale of the famous Greek, but as the story progresses, the reader really begins to fall for Patroclus's simplicity—how he watches and understands Achilles on a level no one else would get to and sees him change from a boy to a warrior, always at his side even if he himself was not at all like him.

 I could recognize him by touch alone, by smell; I would know him blind, by the way his breaths came and his feet struck the earth.
 I would know him in death, at the end of the world.

 — Madeline Miller, The Song of Achilles

 Although it was an excellent novel, there were a few downsides.

 1. Not Visually Descriptive

 The Song of Achilles is almost 400 pages long, and I can honestly say it could have used at least an extra 50 pages in order to satisfy my need for more visual details.
 Many items and setting while reading are very matter-of-fact and not built with imaginative devices.

 A great example of this happens at the beginning when Patroclus is talking about his mother's lyre.
 The author simply says its an instrument and made of finely crafted wood, but as a reader who had never heard of a lyre before, I had to google an image of one in order to properly visualize it rather than just a few extra details which could have been provided to give me the just of what it is.